-• 0 = Proposed project does not include an appropriate timeline.
+0 = Proposed project does not include an appropriate timeline.
 Is the budget reasonable, clear, and includes only allowable expenses?
-0-10 10 = Budget clearly describes how grant funding will be used, 010 what the anticipated expenses will be, and provides sufficient detail to ensure all expenses are allowable. · 5 = Budget provides some detail, but it is unclear what aposition rates are as how the grant funda will be apost specific rates are or how the grant funds will be spent.
+0-10 • 10 = Budget clearly describes how grant funding will be used, what the anticipated expenses will be, and provides sufficient detail to ensure all expenses are allowable.
+5 = Budget provides some detail, but it is unclear what specific rates are or how the grant funds will be spent.
 0 = A budget is not provided or is a "blank check" request with no detail provided on how the grant funds will be used.
-Does the project have broad community support as showcased 0.40 through letters of support, project partners, or matching funds from 0-10 other sources?
-10 = Proposed project includes letters of support, confirmed project partners, or matching funds from other sources. • 5 = Proposed project includes some description of community support but does not include letters of support, does not have project partners, and does not include matching funds from outside sources.
+Does the project have broad community support as showcased through letters of support, project partners, or matching funds from 0-10 other sources?
+0 10 10 = Proposed project includes letters of support, confirmed project partners, or matching funds from other sources. • 5 = Proposed project includes some description of community support but does not include letters of support, does not have project partners, and does not include matching funds from outside sources.
 0 = It is unclear if the project would be supported by the community.
-Total Possible Points 100
+Total Possible Points 100 100